TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Developing a Taxonomy of Cultural Misrepresentations (RQ1)

-\paragraph{\textbf{Analysis.}} To examine cultural misrepresentation in LLM-generated stories, \reviewerchanges{we performed open-coding followed by reflexive thematic analyses \cite{braun2022thematic} of the discussion and comments from the focus groups and surveys following best practices.} With the participants' consent, we recorded the discussions during the focus group.
+\paragraph{\textbf{Analysis.}} To examine cultural misrepresentation in generated stories, we performed open-coding followed by reflexive thematic analyses \cite{braun2022thematic} of the discussion and comments from the focus groups and surveys following best practices.
+With the participants' consent, we recorded the discussions during the focus group.
 We also collected the spans of stories that participants in focus groups and surveys highlighted as misrepresentations, and their comments describing their reasoning.
 Two authors and an external researcher, independently open-coded the spans and corresponding reasoning that the survey participants highlighted as misrepresentations.
 The first author additionally coded the transcripts of the focus group discussions.
-The authors met weekly during the coding process to group the $18$ initial codes into $7$ conceptual themes, resulting in TALES-Tax, our taxonomy of cultural misrepresentations. \reviewerchanges{Following \citet{braun2022thematic}, we did not calculate inter-rater agreement and instead relied on iterative discussion to reach consensus and finalize the categories of misrepresentations.
-Finally, one author coded all the data with the finalized categories to ensure that saturation had been reached.} \reviewerchanges{While this categorization reflects recurring themes in participants’ analyses of generated stories, we acknowledge that evaluating cultural representation is inherently subjective.
-Annotators drew on their own cultural experiences and perspectives when assessing the stories, and what one participant identified as inaccurate may be interpreted differently by another.}
+The authors met weekly during the coding process to group the $18$ initial codes into $7$ conceptual themes, resulting in TALES-Tax, our taxonomy of cultural misrepresentations.
+While these themes reflects our participants’ analyses of generated stories, we note that evaluating cultural representation is inherently subjective.
+Participants drew on their own cultural experiences and perspectives when assessing the stories, and what one participant identified as inaccurate may be interpreted differently by another.
+Thus, following \citet{braun2022thematic}, we did not calculate inter-rater agreement, but resolved disagreement or subjective interpretations through iterative discussions till agreement among the research team was reached.
+Finally, one author used the 7 categories to code all of the data to ensure that no additional misrepresentations emerged, ensuring saturation.